-Samuel Munderere is Solid Minds’ Founder and CEO and has well over a decade of experience of humanitarian work.
-He first came to Rwanda in 2004 to work for Survivors Fund.
+Samuel Munderere is Solid Minds’ C0-Founder and CEO with two decades of humanitarian work experience.
+He first came to Rwanda in 2004 to work for the Survivors Fund.
 Working so closely with genocide survivors took a huge emotional toll.
-He was so affected by the stories he heard and the people he met that he decided to resign.
+He resigned because he was so affected by the stories he heard and the people he met.

 Three weeks later, his mother convinced him to return to his job.
 Samuel had always wanted to be a humanitarian worker, and his mother told him that he could not do what he enjoyed doing in life, yet run away from it.
 When he returned to work, Survivors Fund provided psychological support to help him to deal with the pressure of the job and to improve his well-being.
 He is now the director of Survivors Fund.